-Every Step of the Way
+Understanding Every Step of Heart Surgery

-Preparing for, undergoing, and recovering from thoracic surgery is a big undertaking that can seem pretty overwhelming.
+Preparing for, undergoing, and recovering from heart surgery is a big undertaking that can seem pretty overwhelming.
 As medical professionals dedicated to helping our clients make this transition as smooth as possible, we care about being there for patients by offering helpful resources to prepare you.

 Taking good care of your heart can prevent heart disease or help you keep your heart in tip-top shape following surgery.
 Some of the major ways to keep your heart strong are to eat a heart-healthy diet, avoid smoking, and be conscientious about which types of drinks you’re consuming.

 There are quite a few tests, screens, and images your surgical team needs to have before the surgery starts.
 These tools give them the information they need to take the best care of you.
 During this time, your medical team will answer any questions you have and set the expectations.
 They will likely lay out a schedule for you, but in case you haven't received that yet, we created a simple "To-Do" for you to refer to for now as you prepare!

 Following surgery, things will be different for a while.
 You will have some tubes and wires connected to your body to help your team monitor your vitals and make sure you are healing properly.
 You’ll also begin making small steps toward full recovery within the first few days.